Warriors stave off elimination with win over Raptors

 "I've got a lot of emotions right now.
 It's crazy."

-The Warriors later said Durant had injured his Achilles and would have an MRI scan on Tuesday.
+A tearful Warriors GM Bob Myers told reporters that Durant had injured his Achilles and would have an MRI scan on Tuesday.

+"I just told the team I didn't know what to say because on the one hand I'm so proud of them -- just the amazing heart and grit that they showed -- and on the other I'm just devastated for Kevin," Warriors coach Steve Kerr told reporters.

+"So it's a bizarre feeling that we all have right now.
+An incredible win and a horrible loss at the same time."

 After trailing for most of the game, the Raptors took the lead in the fourth quarter as Kawhi Leonard helped put the franchise on the brink of its first championship.

-The Raptors led by six with about three minutes to play but the Warriors finished the game on a 9-2 run that included three pointers by Curry and Klay Thompson to extend the series.
+The Raptors led by six with 2:30 to play but the Warriors finished the game on a 9-2 run that included three pointers by Curry and Klay Thompson to extend the series.

+The Warriors ratcheted up their defense on the final possession as Raptors' guard Kyle Lowry misfired on a corner three pointer at the buzzer that was well contested by Draymond Green.

+The win means the Warriors will play one last game at Oracle Arena before they move to their new home at the Chase Center in San Francisco next season.